The International Museum of World War II

+The International Museum of World War II was an American nonprofit war museum devoted to World War II located in Natick, Massachusetts, approximately 15 mi west of Boston.
+Opened in 1999 as the Museum of World War II, it adopted its final name in 2016 to reflect its international collection of letters, documents, and artifacts.
+The museum closed in 2019.

+History

-The International Museum of World War II was a nonprofit museum devoted to World War II located in Natick, Massachusetts, a few miles west of Boston.
-It was formed over a period of more than 50 years by its founder, Kenneth W. Rendell, one of the world's premier dealers in autographs, letters and manuscripts, who has earned international renown as an authenticator of historic artifacts.
+The museum's collection was formed over a period of more than 50 years by its founder, Kenneth W. Rendell, one of the world's premier dealers in autographs, letters and manuscripts, who earned international renown as an authenticator of historic artifacts.
 The museum's collections documented the events of the war, from the signing of the Treaty of Versailles ending World War I to the Nuremberg and Tokyo war crimes trials.
 The museum's goal was to preserve the reality of the history of World War II and to provide an educational experience of the lessons to be learned.
-In 2016, the Museum of World War II became The International Museum of World War II to reflect its being the only museum in the world with an international collection of letters, documents, and artifacts.